kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

 * bin: all of the outputs that the application will dump
 	* csim_dump: model inference results will be dumped here if you used CSIM
+	* dongle_dump: model_inference results will be dumped here if you used Dongle
 	* dynasty_dump: model inference results will be dumped here if you used Dynasty
 	* out: any intermediate or output file will be dumped here
 * c_interface: Python code and shared libraries that allows for communication with C code
-  * 520/720: example C source code for preprocess and postprocess
+  * src: example C source code for preprocess and postprocess
+  * src_python: Python source code to call the corresponding C code
 * python_flow: all of the Python code that makes up the application framework, THIS SHOULD NOT BE MODIFIED
 	* common: shared classes
-	* dongle: library to perform dongle infeerence
+	* dongle: library to perform Dongle inference
   * dynasty: library to perform Dynasty inference
 	* internal: various functions used internally, does not affect external usage
 	* nef: library to perform standalone inference with NEF/ONNX/BIE models, unused with E2E flow